-The University of Toledo’s CNSM Instrumentation Center is dedicated to support the enhancement of science, technology, engineering, and mathematics (STEM) education.
+The University of Toledo’s College of Natural Sciences and Mathematics Instrumentation Center is dedicated to support the enhancement of science, technology, engineering, and mathematics (STEM) education.
 We are proud to announce a new community outreach program called SCOPE.

-We provide teachers with resources that enhance quality of curricula, and demonstrate interesting scientific projects to students.
-With our SCOPE program, students and teachers could access cyber-enabled mircoscopes (a scanning electron microscope and a confocal microscope) directly from their classrooms.
+We provide teachers with resources that enhance quality of curricula and expose students to the scientific method with a hands-on approach.
+With the SCOPE program, students and teachers access cyber-enabled microscopes (a scanning electron microscope [SEM] and a confocal light microscope) directly from their classrooms.

 Scanning Electron Microscope enables observation on objects at micro- and nano-meter scale.

 •Insects: Up Close and Personal Explores the similarities and differences between various types of insects.

 •The Structure of Fabrics Examines fabrics to illustrate that objects under the microscope can vary greatly from expectations to reality.

 •Exploring Bacteria and Fungi Examines bacteria and fungi morphology.

 •How do Plants Reproduce?
 Examines pollen from several different types of flowering plants.

 Confocal Fluorescent Light Microscope delivers optical images with enhanced resolution.